qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/layout/canvas.rst

 Canvas
 ******

-The Canvas is an extended <Basic> layout.
+The Canvas is an extended :doc:`Basic` layout.
 It is possible to position a widget relative to the right or bottom edge of the available space.
 The Canvas layout further has support for percent dimensions and locations.

+XXX
+===

 Preview Image
 -------------